Oregon Pharmacy Technician Licensing Guide

 • Upload a copy of your PTCB certification

-How Pharmacy Technician Academy Can Help You Succeed
+How Pharmacy Technician Academy can help you succeed

 At Pharmacy Technician Academy, we’re committed to helping you earn your certification and launch a successful career as a pharmacy technician.
-Our 1st Pass CPhT Course is a PTCB-recognized training program specifically designed to prepare you for the Pharmacy Technician Certification Exam (PTCE)—even if you have no prior pharmacy experience.
+Our 1st Pass CPhT Course is a PTCB-recognized training program specifically designed to prepare you for the Pharmacy Technician Certification Exam (PTCE), even if you have no prior pharmacy experience.

 The course is self-paced, fully online, and built to fit your schedule.
 You’ll learn everything tested on the PTCE, including medication fundamentals, pharmacy law, order processing, and patient safety.
 With clear instruction and real-world examples, you’ll gain the confidence and knowledge needed to pass the exam on your first try.